Arnethegreat/yoshisisland-practice-hack/README.md

     - press tongue after 49 frames
     - press jump after 3 frames
     - stop holding right and start holding left after 6 frames

+RAM watch reads from an arbitrary little-endian address set from the debug menu.
+The read value appears in the indicated HUD position when the address is set to a value other than `$000000`.

 ---